lsebbenxavier/html-codes/README.md

 Any web content can be converted into a link, so that when clicked (or otherwise activated) it will cause the browser to go to another address (URL).

+# easyPHP webserver

+EasyPHP Webserver turns your computer into a web server where you can host all your garage projects and see how they appear on the Internet.
+Although you cannot provide the same level of security for your applications as provided by professional hosting services.

+- SQL database service

+- Directory provided by the HTTP server and for saving files from your website.

+# SQL

+- structured query language

+Structured query language is the standard language of so-called Relational Databases, which in turn are databases structured in the form of columns and rows, also called tuples, with their data stored in tables.

+Relational databases are currently the dominant solution in the market, in the same way that SQL is the standard language of this platform.
+It is a powerful, set-oriented technology and is the basis for manipulating relational data.

+1. DML: Data Manipulation Language
+2. DDL: Data Definition Language
+3. DCL: Data Control Language
+4. DTL: Data Transaction Language